 The urge here is for you to actually develop a plan, don’t just “let it happen”.
 We’ve all seen good intentions that have gone by the wayside due to a lack of preparation.
 Before you roll out your content for others to feast on, come up with a game plan on what the rollout will actually look like.

-Set a goal for yourself & work backwards to know what needs done between now & then.
+Set a goal for yourself & work backward to know what needs to be done between now & then.

 We’ve heard the desperate cries from more than one podcaster asking us to just get their episodes done so they can stick with their release schedule.
 “I just launched!”
 “I need to get this out!”
 “My release day is tomorrow & I’m still not ready!”
 We’ve navigated these waters with many-a-podcaster & are more than happy to do what we can to help you succeed!